 Arguments Descriptions

 -enclave <file></file> Specify the enclave file to be signed or already signed.

 It is a required argument for the four commands.

 -config <file></file> Specify the enclave configuration file

-It is an invalid argument for dump command and an optional argument for the other three commands.
+It is an invalid argument for the dump command and an optional argument for the other three commands.

 -out <file></file> Specify the output file.

 It is required for the following three commands.

 Command Description

 sign The signed enclave file.

 gendata The file with the enclave

 signing material.

 catsig The signed enclave file.

 -key <file></file> Specify the signing key file.
-See File Formats for detailed description.
+See File Formats for

+detailed description.

 Command Description

 sign Private key.

-gendata Not applicable.

-catsig Public key.

--sig <file></file> Specify the file containing the signature corresponding

-- to the enclave signing material.
-Only valid for catsig command. -unsigned Specify the file containing the enclave signing material <file></file> generated by gendata.
-Only valid for the catsig command. -dumpfile Specify a file to dump metadata information.
-It is a required argument for the dump command and an optional argument for sign and catsig -cssfile Specify a file to dump the SIGSTRUCT information.
-It is an optional argument for the sign and dump commands. -ignore-rel- By default, sgx_sign provides an error for enclaves with error text relocations.
-You can ignore the error and continue signing by providing this option.
-But it is recom- mended that you eliminate the text relocations instead of bypassing the error with this option. -version Output the version and exit.
+gendata Not applicable. catsig Public key. -sig <file></file> Specify the file containing the signature corresponding to the enclave signing mat terial.
+Only valid for catsig cor nmand. -unsigned Specify the file containing the enclave signing material <file></file> generated by gendata.
+Only valid for the catsig command. -dumpfile Specify a file to dump me tadata information.
+It is a required argument f or the dump command and an optional argument for s sign and catsig -cssfile Specify a file to dump the SIGSTRUCT information.
+It is an optional argument for the sign, catsig and dump commands. -ignore-rel- By default, sgx_sign pro ovides an error for enclaves error with text relocations.
+You can ignore the error and con- tinue signing by providing this option.
+But it is recom- mended that you eliminate the text relocations instead of bypassing the error with this option. -ignore-init- By default, sgx_sign pro ovides an error for enclaves sec-error with .init section.
+You can ignore the error and continue signing by providing this o ption.
+But it is recommended you eliminate the section instead of bypassing the error with this option. -version Print the version informat ion and exit. -help Print the help information and exit.

 The arguments, including options and filenames, can be specified in any order.
 Options are processed first, then filenames.
 Use one or more spaces or tabs to separate arguments.
 Each option consists of an option identifier, a dash (-), followed by the name of the option.
-The <file> parameter specifies the absolute or relative path of a file.
+The < file> parameter specifies the absolute or relative path of a file.